Sakushal/Bank-Dashboard-PowerBI/README.md

 ## Data Source

+- **CSV Files**
+- The project uses a CSV file as data source.
+- You can download the csv file from the given link: https://www.superdatascience.com/pages/powerbi
-- **CSV Files**: The project uses a CSV file as data source.
-Ensure the file is located in the correct directory or adjust the file path as necessary.
+- Ensure the file is located in the correct directory or adjust the file path as necessary.

 ## Steps followed.